gfe--gluten free easily

 Karina, better known as Gluten-Free Goddess, concocted a gorgeous Banana-Blueberry Muffin Cake the other day.
 Everything Karina makes is delicious.

-Cathy at Noble Pig made a Banana Cake with with Cream Cheese-Sour Cream Frosting a while back.
+Cathy at Noble Pig made a Banana Cake with Cream Cheese-Sour Cream Frosting a while back.
 (Note: This recipe is not gluten free, but I easily converted it to a gluten-free recipe by using my two-ingredient gluten-free flour mix and adding 1 teaspoon of xanthan gum.
 Many of Cathy’s recipes are naturally gluten free and most of the others are easily converted.

 Elana of Elana’s Pantry baked a Banana Birthday Cake.
 Like most of Elana’s recipes, that one looks good for any occasion.